tmfg/digitraffic-actions/README.md

 # gh-pages-publish/v1

-This action publishes a workflow artifact on GitHub Pages and links to it in the workflow summary.
+This action publishes workflow artifacts on GitHub Pages and generates links to the files in the workflow summary.

 ## Usage